 Public Toilet Signage and Information

-Indicator H

-Increase signage on toilets in line with
+Indicator How it will be Measured Increase signage on toilets in line with Council's Strategies.
+Council Data.

-Council's Strategies.

 National Toilet Map updated with current Council data.
-A
+Annual check of website data.

 Cleaning and Maintaining Public Toilets